sithumgithub/Market_Master_Mobile-App/README.md

 # Market_Master_Mobile-App

 This repository contains the Figma design files for the Market Master Mobile App.
-The purpose of this project is to create an intuitive and user-friendly interface for a market management mobile application.
+The project's purpose is to create an intuitive and user-friendly interface for a market management mobile application.

 ![Market Master Mobile App]( Market_Master_Mobile-App/readmeimg.png)